FRRouting/frr/doc/user/bgp.rst

    the list of routes we have sent to the peers in the update-group and packet-queue specifies the list of packets in the queue to be sent.

-..index:: show bgp update-groups statistics
+.. index:: show bgp update-groups statistics
-..clicmd:: show bgp update-groups statistics
+.. clicmd:: show bgp update-groups statistics

    Display Information about update-group events in FRR.